 Can Eczema be treated?

-The first step to treating eczema is reviewing one skincare regimen.
+The first step to treating eczema is reviewing one’s skincare regimen.
 High quality moisturizers and gentle cleansers are the critical first step.
-In the dry winter months, a thick moisturizer such as petroleum jelly can be used to help those severely affected.
+In the dry winter months, a thick moisturizer, such as petroleum jelly, can be used to help those severely affected.
 Fragrance free soaps and detergents are beneficial for many who have allergies.

-When conservative measures don’t work, prescription topical steroids and new or non-steroid agents such as Tacrolimus or Eucrisa (crisaborole) can be used.
-Oral antihistamines help decrease the itching in any infection need to be cleared with topical or oral antibiotics.
+When conservative measures don’t work, prescription topical steroids and new or non-steroid agents, such as Tacrolimus or Eucrisa (crisaborole) can be used.
+Oral antihistamines help decrease the itching in any infection needing to be cleared with topical or oral antibiotics.
 For severe cases, oral medications or a new biologic medication called Dupixent (dupilumab) are highly effective.

 What is patch testing?

 Those who continue to be affected by allergies can be treated with a painless procedure known as patch testing to identify allergies.
 Unlike the shots in prick testing used for systemic allergies, patch testing in dermatology involves the application of various agents on the back to test for an allergic response.
 A patch is applied to the back and left for two days and the allergy is then identified.
-It is a simple and painless procedure that can be performed in most all ages.
+It is a simple and painless procedure that can be performed for people of almost any age.

 When should I see a dermatologist?

-Call us today or make an appointment online to see how we at Golden Coast Dermatology, Skin Cancer, and Vein Center can help you achieve clear healthy skin today.
+Call us today or request an appointment online to see how we at Golden Coast Dermatology, Skin Cancer, and Vein Center can help you achieve clear, healthy skin today.